Here Are The Best Times to Post on Social Media in 2025

 Wondering how that works for your competitors?
 After all, you and your competitors share the same (or a very similar) target audience.

-In NapoleonCat, you can analyze their post timings in the same exact way you would for your own social media content (as shown a few paragraphs above).
+In NapoleonCat, you can analyze their best posting times in the same exact way you would for your own social media content (as shown a few paragraphs above).

 What’s really helpful is that you can analyze several competitors collectively by creating a dataset, so you can define more reliable industry benchmarks and see the bigger picture, instead of focusing just on a single profile.